 - Work with organisations to share data and partner research

 We have a number locations where we set up regular cetacean watches with the aim being to photograph porpoise.
 Our photographs are entered into our online catalogue where collect data of sightings of each individual, these are then assessed where we work out the population, movements of individuals and group dynamics.
 This provides vital information regarding the population of porpoise in our regions such as the Gower as the total number if still unknown, we aim to find out how many we have and whether populations interact with one another, whether our population interacts with the Pembrokeshire populations, or whether we have seasonal populations here.

 Tadorna Tours are proud to have partnered with Sea Trust to create an extensive data base of porpoise in Wales, through this work we aim to be able to conserve porpoise by conducting ground-breaking research into the interactions between groups, human interactions and provide protection to porpoise rich zones.

-Our photo-ID project currently focuses on the Gower and Spurn
+Our photo-ID project currently focuses on the Gower

 Want to get involved?